andreibtm/SkillSwap-The-Peer-to-Peer-Learning-Network/README.md

 3. Wait for the app to load (first load may take a minute)

 4. **Create an account** or sign in to start using SkillSwap!

+> 💡 **Note**: The Firebase backend is already configured and running - just install dependencies and start the app!

 ## 🎯 Using the App